 The presumption of fraud shifts the burden to you to prove that you're entitled to a debt discharge because it was a necessary expense and not a luxury good or service.

-Cash advances from a credit card or other consumer credit plan totaling over $1,000 and taken out during the 70 days before your bankruptcy filing are presumed to be nondischargeable, as well (as of April 1, 2019; $950 for cases filed between April 1, 2016, and March 31, 2019).
+Cash advances from a credit card or other consumer credit plan totaling over $1,100 and taken out during the 70 days before your bankruptcy filing are presumed to be nondischargeable, as well (figures valid for cases filed between April 1, 2022, and March 31, 2025).

 Fraudulent debts aren't dischargeable in bankruptcy.
 If you lied on a loan application or otherwise used fraud, false pretenses, or misrepresentation to obtain credit, the creditor will likely have grounds to object to your discharge.